-Deep stainless steel pot - for cooking the fruit jam
+- Deep stainless steel pot - for cooking the fruit jam

-    - a jar funnel is useful for getting the jam into the jars without making a mess of the rims – see kit above
+- Jar funnel - useful for getting the jam into the jars without making a mess of the rims – see kit above

 - a ladle - for filling the jars

 - Use new seals.
 Obviously jars and rings (also called bands or “hands”) can be reused, they just need to be cleaned, see above.
-But the inside flat lid with the rubber seals should be new each time.
+The inside flat lid with the rubber seals should be new each time.

 - Have ready a kettle of boiling water – as in a tea kettle When the time comes you will want to let the seals sit in hot water for a few minutes before filling and sealing the jars.

 - Canning kettle – or a deep heavy pot that will hold the jars totally submerged with at least 1 inch of water above the lids.
 You don’t necessarily need a canning rack for inside the pot - but it helps prevent jars cracking and then breaking.
 And it can be helpful for lifting the filled jars in and out of the hot water.
 The jar lifter that comes with the kit also works.

 This is a very quick recipe.
 So make sure you have your gear ready to go before you start.